quou/corrosion/readme.md

 # Corrosion

-Framework for Vulkan.
+C graphics framework for GNU/Linux and Windows.

 ## Notes
- - Uses the dynamic rendering extension.
+ - Functional Vulkan backend that uses the dynamic rendering extension.
  - WIP OpenGL ES backend.
 Currently it isn't functional at all, but most of the groundwork is there.

 ## Build Instructions